gubo97000/aniCheck/src/info.md

 ## Useful tips

 * Right click a node in the graph to open the relative AniList page
-* The best layouts are Klay and Dagre
 * Weighted Percentage counts the completition based on the time each element of the series takes